Code-Institute-Submissions/cammegh-site/README.md

 - *File upload option for custom number arcs w/ multiple file capacity (for sequence + artwork)*

 #### Clients page:
 - TBD what goes here.
-Suspect this will dictated mostly by Sales
+Suspect this will be dictated mostly by Sales
 - *Possibly have a login feature here?*

 #### Contact Info page: